SinkroniusMaximus/ESP32_Comm/README.md

 5. modify the variables to adapt to the program that you are making in DB.cpp and DB.h

 > Note when using husarnet the link to the webpage is found on app.husarnet.com, click on the button Web UI, however it might lead to LinkFromHusarnet/index.html, which doesn't exist in this example, therefor use LinkFromHusarnet/

+> Note that there are processing and nextion example sketches included, the processing sketch requires you to get the controlP5 library